Fibe (Bell Aliant): Service areas

 On May 28, 2010, Bell Aliant announced the beginning of Fibe services in Nova Scotia, focusing on the following communities in the Cape Breton Regional Municipality with availability by the end of 2010: Sydney, Sydney River, North Sydney, Sydney Mines, Glace Bay and New Waterford.
 Total cost of this deployment was projected to be $15 million.

 On Jan 20, 2011, Bell Aliant announced the continuation of its Nova Scotia Fibe services, focusing on the following communities in the Halifax Regional Municipality with availability by mid-2011: Halifax, Dartmouth, Eastern Passage, Cole Harbour, Lower Sackville, Hammonds Plains, Waverley, Timberlea, Spryfield, Bedford, Head of St. Margarets Bay, Upper Tantallon and Lake Echo.
 Total cost of this deployment was projected to be $55 million.
 Although not listed, Fibe is currently being deployed in the Fall River area, as of early November 2011.
 The service expanded to the Annapolis Valley in early 2022.
+In May 2023, Citywide Communications and Purple Cow began using Bell Aliant TV Following Eastlink’s loss of Corus channels.